nwisbeta/github.io/pages/app_design/standard-features.md

 * Enable scroll gestures to navigate through items.
 * Enable swipe down gesture to refresh the page.

-Selecting the watchlist/alerts menu item whilst in the watchlist/alerts menu must scroll to the top of the feed and refresh the page.
+If the user selects a watchlist/alerts menu item whilst in the watchlist/alerts menu, the item must scroll to the top of the feed and refresh the page.

 See [Touch Gesture Controls](/touch-gesture-control.html) for guidance about standard control gestures.